-The North Caribbean Coast Autonomous region, close to the historic mining town of Rosita and 30km to the southeast of Bonanza and the gold mining operations of Royal Road’s 50-50 strategic partner in Nicaragua, Hemco Mineros Nicaragua.
+The Caribe gold project is located in Nicaragua’s North Caribbean Coast Autonomous region, close to the historic mining town of Rosita and 30km to the southeast of Bonanza and the gold mining operations of Royal Road’s 50-50% strategic partner in Nicaragua, Hemco Mineros Nicaragua.

-Royal Road’s exploration team discovered the Caribe prospect during reconnaissance follow-up of airborne geophysical anomalies in February of 2018.
-Topographically the prospect area is relatively planar, outcrop is limited to creek exposures and there is no previous record of mineralization in the area.
+Royal Road’s exploration team discovered the Caribe prospect during a reconnaissance follow-up of airborne geophysical anomalies in February of 2018.
+Topographically the prospect area is relatively planar, there is no outcrop and there is no previous record of mineralization in the area.
 Initial grab sampling of strongly weathered, argillic-altered and variably-brecciated felsic volcanic float material returned anomalous gold with associated anomalous values in molybdenum and arsenic.

 Follow-up deep auger soil sampling was then conducted using a 3-meter long hand-auger to access the residual soil horizon located below the organic and saprolitic layers.
-Soil-sampling has identified a strongly anomalous area of gold geochemistry of 800 by 500 meters in area.
-Additionally, 18 small 1 meter square and 2 to 3 meter deep shafts were dug in order to expose bed-rock, assist mapping and collect channel and grab rock-chip samples.
+Soil-sampling has identified a strongly anomalous area of gold geochemistry of 800 by 500 meters.
+Additionally, 18 1 meter squared and 2 to 3 meter deep shafts were dug in order to expose bed-rock, assist mapping and collect channel and grab rock-chip samples.
 The highest grab rock-chip sample collected from these shafts to-date returned 3.5 grams per tonne gold from quartz-veinlet stockwork hosted in strongly oxidized rhyodacite with potassium feldspar alteration.

 We are the largest title and title application holder in Colombia with quality gold and copper exploration projects located in two main regions; The Northern Block, encompassing the prolific Middle Cauca belt, and the Southern Block, incorporating the most prospective and under-explored regions of the Andes.